Assessment requirements: Testing Center website

 - Please visit the

 Math Placement/ALEKS website for additional information regarding the math placement assessment requirement.

 LASSI assessment to learn which of your college-ready study skills are strong and which could use attention (optional).

 Admission for many programs is on a first-come, first-served basis.
 It’s important to complete any assessment entry requirements as soon as possible.

 OPTIONS FOR PROGRAM ADMISSIONS ASSESSMENT:

 - Complete the Next-Generation ACCUPLACER® tests and ALEKS placement assessment.
 Next-Generation ACCUPLACER is made up of two tests: Reading and Writing.
-ALEKS is a separate online assessment available through the DMACC Web Info System and may be completed off campus anywhere internet access is available or at any of the DMACC Computer Labs.
+ALEKS is a separate online assessment and may be taken from home or any location with internet access.

 - Submit official ACT scores in reading, writing, and math.
 All ACT scores must be sent.